tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 # SLH-DSA Variant Selection Guidance

 When deploying SLH-DSA in TLS 1.3, the choice of variant involves trade-offs among signing speed, verification cost, signature size, and the underlying hash function.
 The decision depends heavily on the characteristics and constraints of the target environment.
-If SHAKE is supported and offers acceptable performance, SHAKE-based variants are generally recommended.
-In environments where SHAKE is unavailable or performs poorly, SHA2-based variants are a suitable alternative.
+If SHAKE is supported and offers acceptable performance, SHAKE-based variants are generally recommended for their performance and flexibility.
+In environments where SHAKE is unavailable or performs poorly, SHA-2 based variants offer comparable security and are a suitable alternative.

 The choice between "fast" and "small" variants depends on whether signing or verification performance is more critical in the target environment.
 Fast variants provide significantly faster signing but incur higher verification costs.
 Conversely, small variants enable more efficient verification but have slower signing performance.